Dairy Free Banana Bread Recipe with Coconut Oil

 When ready to eat, let your bread thaw at room temp and serve however you like.

-- Dairy free chocolate chips or peanut butter chips- add at least a cup, and add them to the flour mixture
+- Add dairy free chocolate chips or peanut butter chips- add at least a cup, and add them to the flour mixture.

 - Chopped nuts like walnuts, pecans, or almonds-make sure to add these to the flour mixture as well